algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 That's all for the framework.

+> **Note:** Alignak framework is enough to check the monitored system and get information about the detected problems thanks to the notifications.
+But we need more than this... what about a friendly user interface, logs retention, performance data...?

 ## Alignak Backend

 > **Repos:** [Alignak Backend](https://github.com/Alignak-monitoring-contrib/alignak-backend)

-The backend of Alignak is the heart of solution.
+The Alignak backend is the core of the monitoring solution.
 To run it, you'll need to have a running Mongo database (see above).

 To install alignak-backend: